Aoblu87/M3-Web-Design-D5-Mockup-/README.md

 # Web Development Courses App 🌐🎓

-Welcome to the official repository of our **Web Development Courses App**, a project born out of the Web Design module of the Epicode course.
+**Web Development Courses App**, a project born out of the Web Design module of the Epicode course.
 This app is designed to mirror a provided mockup closely, showcasing our ability to translate visual designs into functional web applications.

 ## About This Project 📖